Jeanette Forchet

-Jeanette Forchet, or Fourchet (also referred to as Flore, Jeannette Flore, and Susan Jeannette) was one of few free African-Americans in St. Louis, Missouri in the 1700s.
+Jeanette Forchet, or Fourchet (also referred to as Flore, Jeannette Flore, and Susan Jeannette) was one of few free African-Americans in what would become St. Louis, Missouri in the 18th-century.
 A 1796 census only listed forty-one free blacks living in St. Louis other than Forchet.
 Forchet was born around 1736, most likely in Illinois country.
 She ended up as a slave at a French outpost in Cahokia, Illinois.
 In 1763, the Catholic priest there felt his output falling into Protestant hands and freed all of his slaves.
 With nowhere to go, many of the slaves wandered around the area and eventually settled in newly founded St. Louis.
 Forchet was one of these freed slaves.

 Biography

 Pierre Laclede gave her a town lot in St. Louis, Missouri in 1765.
 This made her one of the first lot owners in St. Louis and matriarch of one of the most prominent African-America families in the city.
 On her lot, Forchet built a twenty-five by twenty foot house, where she raised her family.
 The house was on Rue de L'eglise, later known as Second Street.
 Jeanette was married to Gregory, a free blacksmith, who died in 1770.
 After his death, Jeannette was left with a farm plot, two sons, and two daughters.
 The family supported themselves by growing corn and raising livestock, including cows, pigs, and chickens.
 Forchet also had a home laundry business to supplement their income.